Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 In order to change each per iteration value back into a math calculation.
 You start with the last per iteration value.
-You divide the last value by 120 which is what it should be if it is x<sup>5</sup>.
+You divide the last value by 120 which is what x<sup>5</sup> is.

 <br /><br />